United Parcel Service (UPS) CEO History

 © History Oasis

-Seeking to translate these investments into profitability, Kelly oversaw negotiations throughout a 16-day Teamsters strike, preserving UPS’s expansive automation investments.
+Seeking to turn things around, Kelly oversaw negotiations throughout a 16-day Teamsters strike, in order to save its investments.

-In Kelly’s final years, the dot com boom provided a windfall for package shipments, validating UPS’s nationwide infrastructure built to meet demand.
+Eventually the dot com boom provided a windfall for package shipments, to validate its previous investments.

 But the bubble soon burst - Kelly retired amidst the turbulence of September 11th and a declining economy, leaving his successor to navigate challenges closing the century.